thebitbrine/TorrentCreationTool/README.md

 # TorrentCreationTool
-TorrentCreationTool makes CLI torrent creation on windows easier.
+TorrentCreationTool makes automated CLI torrent creation on windows much easier.

+### Usage:
+Pass first argument as input file and second file as output.

+You can change configs and trackers from files in "Config" directory.